 Does Dominican award scholarships?

 Several academic scholarships are awarded each year to incoming students demonstrating academic excellence.
 The criteria used to determine scholarship recipients include elementary school grades, standardized test scores, conduct and effort grades, and DHS High School Placement test scores.
 There is no application process for academic scholarships.
 All students who are accepted to Dominican are considered.
 Recipients are notified by the President of Dominican High School in May.

 Are athletic scholarships offered?

 Dominican High School supports the policies of the Louisiana High School Athletic Association.
 In doing so, Dominican High School may not promise or offer athletic scholarships of any kind.
 Violations may result in loss of eligibility for the student, coach and/or school.

 Explain athletic eligibility requirements.

-As an 8th grader, team sports are played at the junior high level only.
-As a freshman, we follow the guidelines set forth by the Louisiana High School Athletic Association.
+We follow the guidelines set forth by the Louisiana High School Athletic Association.
 For questions or information, please call the Athletic Office at 504-865-9401, ext.
-4140.
+5011.

 How are students placed into Honors and Advanced Placement classes?